 Americano vs latte – A latte is a shot of espresso topped with creamy foamed milk.
 Its a totally different drink; milk based and creamy.

+So now you know!
 The difference between the two drinks is the way they are brewed, and what that means for the flavor.

+Were you surprised to find that a drip had more caffeine?
+Which of these brewing methods do you prefer?
 Drop us a comment in the box below and let us know what you think.
 We’d love to hear from you.